shamgang/resume/README.md

 # Stories

+Set up grunt with sass to deploy to heroku<br/>
+    Remove styles.css from repo after this is complete<br/>
 Enable intro animation with no hash, but make more performant<br/>
 Create accessible navigation flow<br/>
 Anchor link clicks should animate - need to find a way to properly listen to click events or override link behavior<br/>